 If Mr. Shinliver Dies ~ A Short Story by Allen Kopp

-As soon as I walked into the office and heard laughter, I knew something was wrong.
+I arrived late to work and as soon as I walked into the office I heard laughter and loud voices.
+I knew something unusual had happened.
 Ramona Sugarman, the receptionist, sat at her desk filing her fingernails.

 “What’s going on, Ramona?”
 I asked.

 “Mr. Shinliver had a heart attack,” she said casually.

 She shrugged her shoulders and trained her cross-eyed gaze on her little finger.
 “How should I know?”

 As I proceeded to my cubicle, all the way in the back by the window, a football whizzed by my head, followed by a burst of laughter.

 “Uh-oh,” Chick Chapwick said.
 “Tremaine is here.
 Do you think he’s going to tell on us?”